 Earlier this month, Children’s Hospital of Wisconsin was featured in the cover story for the June 2 issue of TIME magazine.
 “Saving Preemies” takes an in-depth look at world-class neonatal care through the eyes of our tiniest patients.
-Last week, U.S. News & World Report ranked Children’s in all 10 specialties in the new 2014-15 Best Children’s Hospitals rankings — one of a number of awards that recognizes Children’s as one of the top children’s …Continue reading →
+Last week, U.S. News & World Report ranked Children’s in all 10 specialties in the new 2014-15 Best Children’s Hospitals rankings — one of a number of awards that recognizes Children’s as one of the top children’s …Click here to continue reading

 Growing up I often thought about equality and what that means to me.
 To me it meant that all kids, no matter their age, race, gender, socioeconomic status, religious beliefs or whatever box people may check off, deserved to have the same chances to succeed in life.
 As an adult I now realize that equality means much more.
 It means that a kid’s voice needs to be heard by the policymakers in local, state and federal governments.

 Equality means that schools should have the same resources for kids to thrive whether they live in the Amani neighborhood of Milwaukee or in Mequon, Wis.
-Equality means …Continue reading →
+Equality means …Click here to continue reading

 Our family will proudly represent Children’s Hospital of Wisconsin during Family Advocacy Day, June 19-20 in Washington, D.C.
 Children’s Hospital of Wisconsin is the reason our family of six is still together, and we are honored to be able to share our experiences with legislators on behalf of the hospital.

 Family Advocacy Day brings nearly 30 families from the nation’s top children’s hospitals to Washington each summer.
 While there, families educate members of Congress and the media about the quality health care that all children and families need.
-We also address critical medical and health care concerns for children, …Continue reading →
+We also address critical medical and health care concerns for children, …Click here to continue reading

 Last week, I had the pleasure of accompanying a group from Children’s Hospital of Wisconsin as we joined more than 800 hospital leaders and volunteers at Wisconsin Hospital Association’s (WHA) Advocacy Day in Madison.
-After hearing from keynote speakers U.S. Representative Paul Ryan, David Rehr of the Graduate School of Political Management at the George Washington University, and Department of Health Services Secretary Kitty Rhoades, as well as a bipartisan legislative panel, Children’s Hospital employees had the opportunity to …Continue reading →
+After hearing from keynote speakers U.S. Representative Paul Ryan, David Rehr of the Graduate School of Political Management at the George Washington University, and Department of Health Services Secretary Kitty Rhoades, as well as a bipartisan legislative panel, Children’s Hospital employees had the opportunity to …Click here to continue reading

 As a cardiac nurse, I cared for patients one at a time as they went through heart surgery.
 My role was to educate and support the family, and keep the cardiac teams informed about patients in the surgical pathway.

 In time, I wanted to be able to impact the care these patients received before, during and after their hospital stay.
 That’s when I took a leadership role in the heart program at Children’s Hospital of Wisconsin.
-It has been very fulfilling to help steer the program with a view on our number 1 priority: our …Continue reading →
+It has been very fulfilling to help steer the program with a view on our number 1 priority: our …Click here to continue reading

 I used to get so frustrated with the decisions made by my elected officials.
 Why didn’t they do what I wanted them to do?
 They’re supposed to represent me, right?

 One problem — I never communicated with any of them.
 How were they supposed to represent me if I didn’t explain how I felt?
-That’s when I discovered …Continue reading →
+That’s when I discovered …Click here to continue reading

 The United Way of Greater Milwaukee recently announced a $51.5 million goal for this year’s community campaign.
 I am proud to be serving as a co-chair for the campaign because I know the best way to build a strong community it to unite with people around three fundamental issues: education, income and health.